Human Conditional Reasoning in Answer Set Programming: Applications to Commonsense Reasoning

 In this scenario, from the request $flight(AF1681)$ the agent understands that the customer wants to travel from London (LHR) to Paris (CDG).
 The request $flight(AF1681)$ is then {\em relaxed\/} to $travel(LHR,CDG)$, and reaches the fact $flight(BA306)$. \end{example}

 Neighborhood inference consists of two steps: generalization from the body to the head of one rule, and specialization from the head to the body of another rule.
 The generalization is the inference of affirming the antecedent, while the specialization is the inference of affirming the consequent.
 Then neighborhood inference is realized by combining AA and AC.
-In what follows, $\Pi$ is partitioned into the set of non-factual rules $\Pi_R$ and the set of facts $\Pi_F$.

-\begin{definition}[neighborhood solution]\rm Let $\Pi$ be a program such that $\Pi=\Pi_R\cup \Pi_F$ and $G$ a literal representing a request.
+In what follows, we consider a {\em binary program\/} $\Pi$ that consists of ground rules of the form ``$L_1\leftarrow L_2$" where $L_1$ and $L_2$ are positive/negative literals ($L_2$ is possibly empty). $\Pi$ is partitioned into the set of non-factual rules $\Pi_R$ and the set of facts $\Pi_F$, i.e., $\Pi=\Pi_R\cup\Pi_F$. \begin{definition}[neighborhood solution]\rm Let $\Pi$ be a binary program such that $\Pi=\Pi_R\cup \Pi_F$ and $G$ a ground literal representing a request.
 Define